dsoloviov/GoCal/README.md

 # GoCal

-I hate to create new B-Day events in Google Calendar.
+I hate creating new B-Day events in my Google Calendar.
 Every time I need to:

 * choose the calendar (if it's not primary one)
 * enter the name